 The Khmer language is a member of the Mon-Khmer family of languages.
 The name “Khmer” comes from the Sanskrit word “Khemaraja,” which means “warrior king.”
 This name was given to the people by their neighbors because they were known as fierce warriors able to conquer their enemies with weapons made out of bronze or iron.

-The Khmer alphabet has 44 consonants and 18 vowels (10 short vowels and 8 long vowels).
+The Khmer alphabet has 33 consonants and 23 vowels.
 The vowel sounds are pronounced differently depending on whether they appear at the beginning or end of words – this makes it easier for native Khmer speakers to distinguish between similar-sounding words such as ‘mah’ ម្តាយ (mother) vs. ‘maa’ មក (to come).

 Pre-Angkorian Period

-The Khmer language is an Austroasiatic language that originated in southern China.
+The Khmer language is an Austroasiatic language belonging to the Mon-Khmer branch.
 The first people to speak the language were the ancestors of today’s Mon-Khmer tribes.
 These tribes migrated southward into Southeast Asia around 2,500 years ago and settled in Cambodia.

 The earliest written records of the ancient Khmer empire are from around 200 CE.
 These inscriptions are found on stone tablets and steles at Angkor and other temple sites throughout Cambodia.
 The oldest inscription dates back to 802 CE, but most date between 937 CE (the reign of Jayavarman II) and 1191 CE (the reign of Jayavarman VII).